Battle of Ba'rin

-The Battle of Ba'rin (also known as Battle of Montferrand) in 1137 took place in Syria when a Crusader force commanded by King Fulk of Jerusalem was scattered and defeated by Zengi, the Atabeg of Mosul and Aleppo.
+The Battle of Ba'rin (also known as Battle of Montferrand) in 1137 took place in Syria when a Crusader force commanded by King Fulk of Jerusalem was scattered and defeated by Zengi, the atabeg of Mosul and Aleppo.
 This setback resulted in the permanent loss of the Crusader castle of Montferrand in Baarin.

 Background

 When Zengi became ruler of Mosul in 1127 and Aleppo in 1128, the Crusaders faced a dangerous opponent.
 For several years afterward, Zengi gained power at the expense of neighboring Muslim states.
-By occasionally allying itself with the Latin Kingdom of Jerusalem, the Muslim emirate of Damascus successfully resisted Zengi's efforts to conquer that city.
+By occasionally allying itself with the Kingdom of Jerusalem, the Muslim emirate of Damascus successfully resisted Zengi's efforts to conquer that city.

 Battle

 In 1137, Zengi invested in the castle of Ba'rin, about 10 miles northwest of Homs.
-Raymond II obtained help from King Fulk; however when Fulk arrived in Tripoli, he learned that the Byzantine Emperor was invading the Principality of Antioch.
+Raymond II obtained help from King Fulk; however when Fulk arrived in Tripoli, he learned that the Byzantine emperor was invading the Principality of Antioch.
 Fulk immediately held a council and decided that Ba'rin should be helped first.

-The Franks advanced against Zengi, whereupon Zengi decimated their infantry.
+The Crusaders advanced against Zengi, whereupon Zengi decimated their infantry.
 Raymond II and some of his knights were captured while Fulk recognised the futility of resistance and retired into the fortress with the loss of baggage intended for Ba'rin.
-Christian chronicler William of Tyre "gave no tactical information, and neither did the Arab historians."
+Chronicler William of Tyre "gave no tactical information, and neither did the Arab historians."
 Zengi then resumed his siege of Ba'rin while the imprisoned Franks appealed for aid to Antioch, Jerusalem, and Edessa, who answered the appeal.